yusufaksn/event-driven/README.md

 docker ps

-You should see Kafka broker(s), order service, inventory service, payment service, and MongoDB (if included).
+You should see:

+Kafka broker(s)

+Order service

+Inventory service

+Payment service

+MongoDB / Couchbase (if included)